shazz/shazzam/README.md

 ### Python-based C64 files parsers

-As this is just Python, up to you to do what you like to do but if it helps, `Shazzam` includes some useful parsers ready to use:
+As this is just Python, up to you to do what you like to do but if it helps, `shazzam` includes some useful parsers ready to use:

 - `SID` music player files
 - `Koala` multicolor pictures